fbpx Housing FAQ | University of West Alabama Skip to main content

 • All first-year freshmen and all students that live in a residence hall room without kitchen facilities are required to purchase the All-Access Meal Plan.

-• Hoover residents who have lived on the UWA campus for at least two semesters are exempt from the meal plan requirement except during the summer semester.
+• Hoover residents who have lived on the UWA campus for at least two semesters can be exempted from the meal plan requirement, except during the summer semester.

 • All residents, including Hoover residents, must have a meal plan during the summer semester.